phuvf/phuvf/README.md

 ## Recent projects

-About half my work in live video engineering for conferences, concerts and exhibitions, and the rest is custom-built hardware and software solutions.
+About half my work is live video engineering for conferences, concerts and exhibitions, and the rest is custom-built hardware and software solutions.

 If you're reading this you'll probably already know what's involved in conference work, so I'll skip that bit.
 Here's some examples of the custom-built stuff: